In his influential TED Talk, Simon Sinek had a single prescription for leadership: Start With ‘Why’.

 Here are some of the people who help make MIDINation possible:

-His name might sound like something straight out of a comic book movie.
-And it’s fitting, given the wizard that he is in the studio.
+Henry is a wizard in the studio.
 A freelance audio engineer with decades of experience, Henry has worked with some of the most iconic artists from Atlanta, Chicago, and Seattle.
 He currently calls Seattle his home and works out of his own incredible home made studio.

 Jack is an Atlanta-based producer, performer, and entrepreneur.
 He is the co-founder of Thumbtack Studios and works primarily with hip-hop artists.
 Jack is a self-taught producer and DJ who started on vinyl and can still kick it, old school.
 In his spare time, he dreams of surfing – something he doesn’t quite get to do enough.